Updated: Sep 1

 In this case, it’s a reminder that defining a process doesn’t just end with step 4.
 If you want constant improvement, then you need to keep asking questions and evaluating.

-In this case, I met with the administrative team monthly to review the processes, ask questions, tee up questions for other departments.
+In this case, I met with the administrative team monthly to review the processes, ask questions, and tee up questions for other departments.
 But I also checked in regularly with Legal and Finance to see how the process was flowing from their vantage point.

 I even took a crazy step and scheduled time with our CFO who, at the time, had concerns about how our team was operating.
 I truly wanted to know if the new process was working and if she had any other guidance on how we could improve.

-Although in-person can be helpful in these situations, don’t let that deter you; regardless of your location, you can evaluate, seek insight, convene people, and practice constant improvement.
+Although in-person meetings can be helpful in these situations, don’t let that deter you; regardless of your location, you can evaluate, seek insight, convene people, and practice constant improvement.